-For a more detailed account of the life in San Francisco's Chinatown during the Gold Rush period and after, with photos from that time and the current locations of historic events, see Chinatown history.
+For a more detailed account of the life in San Francisco's Chinatown during the Gold Rush period, and after, see Chinatown history.

 The two main holidays celebrated in San Francisco's Chinatown are Chinese New Year, in February, and the Autumn Moon Festival in mid-September.

 Chinese New Year is an extremely festive time of year in San Francisco's Chinatown.

 There's a massive parade attracting a million viewers, including a street fair and a number of other events, and mountains of fireworks.

 For more info, see San Francisco's Chinese New Year.

 Chinatown consists of about 24 square blocks, bordered by Kearny, Broadway, Powell and Bush Streets.

 The Dragon's Gate entrance to Chinatown is just a couple of blocks from Union Square, where many of the major hotels are located.

 The 30-Stockton bus goes right through the heart of Chinatown, right down Stockton Street.
 You can get off anywhere between Broadway and Bush.